 Various construction projects have helped improve the county’s libraries.
 In 1998 the Libby library was remodeled, a project which nearly doubled the size of usable space in the building through the addition of the Reference Room in the basement.
 The renovation of the interior of the Eureka Library in 2002 involved the installation of new shelves, new carpeting, and a new circulation desk and book return.

-Most recently, in September 2008, the Lincoln County Public Libraries joined the Montana Shared Catalog, a cooperative project spanning more than ninety libraries throughout Montana.
-This latest undertaking provides Lincoln County residents with a valuable, collaborative resource which promotes the sharing of information in the form of print, audio, and visual materials.
+In September 2008, the Lincoln County Public Libraries joined the Montana Shared Catalog, a cooperative project spanning one hundred sixty seven libraries throughout Montana.
+This undertaking provides Lincoln County residents with a valuable, collaborative resource which promotes the sharing of information in the form of print, audio, digital and visual materials.